What is debt reaffirmation?

 Creditors encourage reaffirmation

 Before and during a bankruptcy, creditors will encourage you to reaffirm your debts.
 What that means: This particular obligation won't be included in bankruptcy's debt-cleansing process.
 You'll go into the bankruptcy with the debt and, when you finish, you'll still have the debt.
-(See State by state bankruptcy filings and Bankruptcies creeping upward as economy sours)

 "It never makes sense to reaffirm a debt for anything except, conceivably, a car," says Henry Sommer, president of the National Association of Consumer Bankruptcy Attorneys.
 In 30 years of practice, "I have never advised a client to reaffirm a debt," he says.